When can CMS add new preventive services as Medicare benefits?

 - Recommended with a grade of A or B by the United States Preventive Services Task Force (USPSTF)

-- Appropriate for individuals entitled to benefits under Part A or enrolled under Part B of the Medicare Program
+- Appropriate for individuals entitled to benefits under Part A or enrolled under Medicare Part B

 CMS may also add additional preventive services through statutory and regulatory authority.